 This track saw features a bevelling capacity of -1 to 48-degrees with presets at 22 and 45 degrees.
 The bevel shoe of this saw is easy to adjust to a maximum of 49 degrees for custom angles.
 This unit also features a simple and effective anti-tip locking feature.
 When the saw is set for bevel cutting, this feature will keep the saw from tipping off the track.

-One of the problems I experienced, is that the cord is a bit too short for some projects.
+One of the problems I experienced during this saw review, is that the cord is a bit too short for some projects.
 This is very easy to fix with an extender cord, though.
 Other minor problems include the fact that there is no riving blade, and the rails do not connect smoothly.

-Is this the the right saw for you?
+Is this the the right circular saw for you?

 If you are on a tight budget and need a quality saw for precision cutting, then the Makita SP6000J1 is certainly the right saw for you.